 Addressing climate change is a top concern for St. Petersburg.
 City policies, programs and planning efforts will continue to be reviewed and revised to incorporate climate protection initiatives as a part of regular business, operations, and development.
 The Office of Sustainability is the central point of contact for climate policy development, but nearly every city department plays a role in protecting and enhancing the climate.

 Climate change is not a stand-alone issue separate from the other issues that cities face.
 It is rooted in land use, transportation, energy use, and consumption patterns that have evolved over generations.
-The City of St. Petersburg is currently working on programs and with partners to set carbon neutrality goals that align with national and international leaders in their efforts.
+The City of St. Petersburg is currently working on programs and with partners to meet carbon neutrality goals that align with other national and international leaders in their efforts.